dilsonpereira/Formigueiro/README.md

         super().__init__(**kwargs)
 ```

-In the example above, we sublass `ACS_Ant` and the constructor of our subclass receives the problem instance.
+In the example above, we subclass `ACS_Ant` and the constructor of our subclass receives the problem instance.

-We will now implement the method responsible for building soluitons, the constructive heuristic.
+We will now implement the method responsible for building solutions, the constructive heuristic.
 In our implementation, components will be tuples of the form `(u, v)`, representing edges.
 In Formigueiro, **every component must be hashable**.
-Everytime a component has to be selected, we must call `makeDecision`, passing an iterable with the possible choices. `makeDecision` will return the selected component.
+Every time a component has to be selected, we must call `makeDecision`, passing an iterable with the possible choices. `makeDecision` will return the selected component.

 ```python
     def constructSolution(self):